Love Bites (TV series): Development and production

 On December 9, 2010, Deadline Hollywood reported that NBC had cut back the episode order from 13 to 9 episodes.
-This would be followed by Spiro, Newton and Grunberg landing pilots elsewhere.
+NBC's subsequent cancellation for the cult series led to new pilot choices by Spiro at Lost and Found, Newton at an untitled Jackie and Jeff Filgo CBS pilot and Grunberg landing at Big Mike.

 After numerous delays, NBC announced that the 9 completed episodes were to premiere on June 2, 2011.